MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: MultiBanana

-\textbf{Category Classification.}\quad To construct multi-reference image generation tasks, we categorized each reference image accurately.
+\textbf{Category Classification.}\quad To construct multi-reference image generation tasks, we categorized each reference image.
 For example, in a portrait transformation task that modifies a person’s hairstyle or makeup, both reference images must contain a person.
 Similarly, in replacement tasks involving humans or objects, both reference images must include either a person or an object, and for background replacement tasks, images categorized as background must be used.
 To satisfy such task-dependent conditions, we performed hierarchical image classification on a combined set of real and synthetic images.
-We first obtained automatic multi-level labels using Gemini and then conducted human verification to ensure correct categorization.
-At the top level, we defined five major categories: \textit{person}, \textit{object}, \textit{background}, \textit{light}, \textit{tone}.
+We first obtained automated multi-level labels using Gemini, then conducted human verification to ensure correct categorization.
+At the top level, we defined six major categories: \textit{person}, \textit{object}, \textit{background}, \textit{light}, \textit{tone}, and \textit{style}.
 Each of these top-level categories was further divided into more specific subcategories.
 For instance, under the \textit{person category}, we included \textit{male}, \textit{female}, \textit{hairstyle}, \textit{makeup}, \textit{pose useful}, and \textit{face expression}; and under the \textit{object} category, we defined \textit{animal}, \textit{clothing design}, \textit{industrial design}, and \textit{object}.
-This hierarchical labeling enabled precise task construction and increased the benchmark’s diversity.
+This hierarchical labeling enabled systematic task construction.

 \textbf{Task Construction.}\quad The editing instructions were generated using Gemini.
-For each task, we manually selected suitable reference categories, randomly sampled images, and presented them to Gemini to produce corresponding editing instructions.
+For each task, we manually selected suitable reference categories, randomly sampled images, and presented them to Gemini to generate corresponding editing instructions.
 Gemini then evaluated whether following each instruction would lead to visual breakdowns.
 For instance, in a replacement task, whether the replaced object would appear unnaturally suspended in mid-air.

-Among the generated candidates, we retained only the reference–instruction pairs that did not exhibit visual breakdowns and then asked Gemini to further assess whether each instruction constituted a challenging editing scenario, such as cross-domain modifications.
-Finally, we manually reviewed the remaining data to remove any residual cases that Gemini failed to detect or instructions that were deemed too trivial.
+Among the generated candidates, we retained only the reference–instruction pairs that did not exhibit visual breakdowns and then asked Gemini and human annotators to further filter out tasks that were nonsensical or too trivial.